ppy/osu-wiki/wiki/Main_Page/en.md

 # Beatmap submission and ranking

 Ranking is the process of obtaining a leaderboard for a beatmap, which makes it more popular and well-recognized.
-Discover what it takes to walk this path, and how to increase your chance to succeed: beatmap reviews, quality control, and procedures that help streamline ranking.
+Discover what it takes to walk this path and how to increase your chances to succeed through beatmap reviews, as well as the procedures for quality control and the ranking process.

 [Submission](/wiki/Submission) • [Modding](/wiki/Modding) • [Ranking procedure](/wiki/Beatmap_ranking_procedure) • [Mappers' Guild](/wiki/Mappers_Guild) • [Project Loved](/wiki/Project_Loved)